-NRM North is fortunate to have staff, including many long-standing members, who have an excellent cross-section of skills and experience and continue to demonstrate their dedication and passion for natural resource management in the Northern Tasmanian NRM region.
+NRM North is fortunate to have a dedicated staff, including many long-standing members, who have an excellent cross-section of skills and experience and continue to demonstrate their commitment and passion for natural resource management in the northern Tasmanian NRM region.

-Fiona is responsible for NRM North’s financial management and reporting, contract management, legal compliance and human resources.
-Fiona has a background in public accounting and is an MYOB certified consultant.
+Jenni is responsible for NRM North’s financial management and reporting, contract management, legal compliance, policy, WHS and human resources.

 Kate works with public and private land managers as well as community groups to ensure protection of our unique and diverse flora and fauna and coastal environments.
 Projects include supporting landholders to revegetate their properties and protect existing native habitat, through to collaborating with government agencies and other stakeholders to implement recovery actions for threatened species and ecological communities, and to plan for the impacts of climate change on our biodiversity.